EZ-boy/EZ-boy.github.io/README.md

 # Hi there 👋
-There is FinnLee’ personal blog, where he writes about life, software engineering, distributed system and thought.
+There is Ethan’ personal blog, where he writes about life, software engineering, distributed system and thought.
-– Finn Lee
+– Ethan